 For example, a bonus that only needs to be wagered 25 times, has 200%, does not exclude slots and is a reliable casino with a Malta and UK license – that is very good.
 Whether it is the best depends mainly on what you want.
 It is of no use if you only want to play Blackjack and no slot machines are excluded.

-A no deposit bonus is a bonus that you get even if you don’t make a deposit.
-This bonus makes it possible to win money without risk.
-The problem is often that the wagering requirements are very high.
-So for example you get 10 Euro No Deposit Bonus which you have to wager 40 times.
+A bonus with no deposit is a bonus you get even if you don’t make a deposit.
+Without risk, this bonus makes it possible to win money.
+The problem is often that the requirements for wagering are very high.
+So you get a 10 Euro No Deposit Bonus, for example, which you need to wager 40 times.
 That is 4000 Euro turnover with just 10 Euro – hardly feasible.
 So it’s actually these conditions that make such a bonus attractive or a waste of time.

-Yes, there is such a bonus and it is usually offered by the big bookmakers in the UK.
-The problem is that these bonuses are often very low, e.g. deposit 10 Euros and receive 50 Euros bonus.
+Yes, there is such a bonus, and the big bookmakers in the UK usually offer it.
+The problem is that these bonuses are often very small, like depositing 10 Euros and getting a bonus of 50 Euros.
 This is all well and good, but with such small amounts it becomes difficult to meet the turnover conditions.
 At the end of the day, you will usually have to make another deposit – and that’s exactly what makes the 500% null and void.

 Yes, and it has become a very popular offer.
 On the one hand for casinos and on the other hand for fans of slot machines.
 The casino can also push certain slot machines really well and increase demand.